Referral

 Referral Criteria

-• Perennial symptoms that are severe and resistant to treatment (when combination treatment at maximum doses has been attempted for at least 3 months)
+• Perennial or seasonal symptoms that are severe and resistant to treatment (when combination treatment of antihistamines and nasal spray (used correctly) at maximum doses have been attempted for at least 3 months)

 Referral Instructions